An Entrepreneur is someone who jumps off a cliff and builds a plane on his way down- Reid Hoffman

 Q: Since you are such a strong advocate of self-learning, where do you find this inspiration from and what medium do you use for self-learning?

 A: I follow thought provoking leaders from around the world.
 To name a few Caleb Maddix, Elon Musk, Neil Patel, Grant Cardone are my inspiration.
-It’s my routine to read 3-10 articles per week and try to learn from them.
-The articles may be on any topic ranging from Meditation to Sales/Marketing.
 A person should never stop learning but it is important to make sure you learn from the best of the resources available.

 Q: Starting from your first venture, Jigsaw tees, that didn’t work out so well to your successful venture of Ivoke which is geared with Fortune 500 companies.
 Can you sum up these years?